NexiusTailer/Nex-AC/README.md

 4. In gamemode and all filterscripts, after *#include "a_samp"* write the following: *#include "nex-ac"*
 ***Warning!
 If you use Streamer Plugin by Incognito, Pawn.RakNet, foreach, sscanf, YSF or SKY, include it before nex-ac!***
-*Also keep in mind that filterscript must have "#define FILTERSCRIPT" before including the anticheat*
+*Also keep in mind that filterscript must have "#define FILTERSCRIPT" before including the anticheat* *Also If you are hosting on Windows, you must have "#define AC_COMPAT_WINDOWS" before including the anticheat*
 5. Compile the modified scripts

 ## Thanks: